bxdoan/bxdoan/README.md

 <div align="center">

-> The battles that count aren’t the ones for gold medals.
-The struggles within yourself–the invisible battles inside all of us–that’s where it’s at.
+> Vision is not what your eyes see, but an image that your brain comprehends.

-> — Jesse Owens —
+> — Touko Aozaki —

 </div>